MultiverseGames/mvw_skin_default/README.md

 # mvw_skin_default
-The default skin for the http://multiversewarriors.com/
+The default skin for http://multiversewarriors.com/